angelynaye/Stat-154-Project-2/README.md

 # Stat-154-Project-2
 Cloud Data
 ## EDA:
 We started our project with exploratory data analysis.
-We firstly use some basic pandas methods to calculate the % of pixels for the different classes.
+We first use some basic pandas methods to calculate the % of pixels for the different classes.
 Then we used Seaborn package to plot the expert label according to x, y coordinates.
 We also use “corr = image2.corr()” and “sns.heatmap” to plot the correlation of each variable.
 After that, we use “sns.boxplot” to plot the distribution of each variables hued by different expert labels.
 (All of the Problem 1 Section)
 ## Preprocess Data:
 To preprocess the data, we first drop all the unlabeled data since it doens't matter much for our prediction.
-You can not run this part if you want to keep the unlabeled data for future usage.
+You can choose not to run this part if you want to keep the unlabeled data for future usage.
 Then, we used two different ways of splitting the data.
 (Two ways of splitting the data are seperated in two different sections.)
 ### Method 1 Split
 For the whole merged data, we first divided the ranges of x-coordinate and y-coordinate into 20 groups and split the data into 400 small data chunks according to their x-coordinate and y-coordinate.
 Then, using np.random, 70%, 10%, and 10% of the 400 data chunks were randomly selected as training set, validation set, and test set respectively.